telerik/fiddler-jam-docs/support.md

 ## Who has access to support?

 Users who have purchased a paid subscription can reach out to the Fiddler Jam team for help.
 The table below shows a comparison between the different plans and their respective level of support.
-All support options are subject to [__fair usage policy__](#what-is-the-fair-usage-policy?).
+All support options are subject to fair usage policy.

 |   |**Starter**   |**Growth**   |**Busines**  |  **Custom** |
 |---|---|---|---|---|
 | Email support |  __Standard Support__ |  __Standard Support__ | __Priority Support__* | __Contact Us__ |

-*With **Priority support**, your cases are escalated to the top of our queue.
+*With __Priority support__, your cases are escalated to the top of our queue.

 ## What is the Fair Usage Policy?